niclas3332/Arcturus-Polarstar/README.md

 If we ever are to make paid features or plugins, we will not prevent or discourage developers from creating alternative options for users.

-## Plugins - Official Plugins ##
+## Plugins - Official Arcturus Plugins ##
-You can find official plugins to add custom features to Arcturus Morningstar at the following URL:
+You can find official plugins to add custom features to Arcturus Polarstar at the following URL:

 [View the respository here.](https://git.krews.org/official-plugins)

+## Plugins - Official Polarstar Plugins ##
+We will work on the plugin API release new plugins asap.